Ann D. Wiles

-Prior to joining BuckleySandler in 2010, Ms. Wiles was an associate in the Government Enforcement Practice Group at Ropes & Gray.
+Prior to joining BuckleySandler in 2010, Ms. Wiles was an associate at Ropes & Gray.
 Ms. Wiles received her J.D. from Vanderbilt University Law School in 2006, where she was an Associate Editor for the Vanderbilt Law Review.
 She received a B.S. with honors from the University of Florida in 2003.

 Represent top 10 bank in ongoing investigation by the U.S. Attorney for the Southern District of New York regarding the bank's compliance with FHA's direct endorsement lender program, including the ba...
 MORE